12 Best Places to Stay in Thailand for Families in 2026

 A group of people on a beach.

-Phuket is Thailand’s biggest island—but don’t worry, you can drive from one end to the other in under two hours (on a good traffic day).
+Phuket is Thailand’s biggest island.
+But don’t worry, you can drive from one end to the other in under two hours (on a good traffic day).

 Family of four sitting in front of a white big buddha statue.